cloud-gov/cg-site/_docs/ops/security-ir.md

 - The responders work to contain and remediate the issue; timelines vary based on the assessed severity.
 - The IC coordinates, communicates, and tracks the investigation and remediation.
-- If appropriate to the situation, GSA, TTS, and cloud.gov coordinate on notifying affected customers.
+- If appropriate to the situation, GSA, TTS, and Cloud.gov coordinate on notifying affected customers.

 [Retrospective](#retrospective):